 Sometimes customer issues are extremely simple to solve.
 In fact, they might be so simple there is no need for an agent to get involved.
-Chatbots and artificial intelligence are great tools to help you with tacking simple issues and meet the customer’s service standards at the same time.
+Chatbots and artificial intelligence are great tools to help you with tackling simple issues and meet the customer’s service standards at the same time.

 Self-service and content resources

-These days, you have a variety of tools such as newsletters, instructional videos, blog posts, product guides, FAQs etc. that can help you deliver information that helps customers solve issues themselves.
+These days, you have a variety of tools such as newsletters, instructional videos, blog posts, product guides, FAQs, etc. that can help you deliver information that helps customers solve issues themselves.
 An investment in this area will significantly boost your FCR.